-The SS Maheno was actually being towed to a shipbreakers in Japan when she broke free of her lines like a disobedient prisoner.
-Built in 1905, the 5,000 ton vessel worked as a liner between Australia and New Zealand and served as a hospital ship in the First World War.
+The SS Maheno was actually being towed to shipbreakers in Japan when she broke free of her lines like a disobedient prisoner.
+Built in 1905, the 5,000-ton vessel worked as a liner between Australia and New Zealand and served as a hospital ship in the First World War.
 She was sold for scrap in 1935, but her towline broke in a storm.
 So now she rests on the shores of Australia's Fraser Island.

 6. The SS Sapona

-Running aground in a hurricane near Bimini in the Bahamas in 1926, the SS Sapona was a cargo ship with a hull of concrete, ordered by the US in the First World War to save on precious steel.
+Running around in a hurricane near Bimini in the Bahamas in 1926, the SS Sapona was a cargo ship with a hull of concrete, ordered by the US in the First World War to save on precious steel.
 Before she was wrecked, the Sapona served as an oil tanker and a casino, then as an alcohol warehouse during the US prohibition period.
 After she came to grief, she was used for a while as a bombing target by the American air force.

 7. The SS Ayrfield